Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

-Additionally to the equivalence between transport functors and principal $G$-bundles with connection (Theorem \ref{th2}), \cite{schreiber3} also contains an analogous equivalence for vector bundles with connection.
+Apart from the equivalence between transport functors and principal $G$-bundles with connection (Theorem \ref{th2}), our paper \cite{schreiber3} also contains an analogous equivalence for vector bundles with connection.
 It has an immediate generalization to 2-vector bundles with many applications, on which we shall give a brief outlook.